 Hypothesis 5.
 The quality of information on websites has a positive impact on the level of trust

 Hypothesis 6.
-A higher level of reputation for a corporation has a favorable influence on the modifying, or re amount of trust.
+A higher level of reputation for a corporation has a favorable influence on the amount of trust.

 Hypothesis 7.
-A higher level in the level of transaction safety has a favorable influence on the not permitted amount of trust.
+A higher level in the level of transaction safety has a favorable influence on the amount of trust.